buer19970329/DynamicFC/README.md

 # DynamicFC

-A very simply function for extracting dynamic functional connectivity (dfc), based on python.
+A very simply function for computing dynamic functional connectivity (dfc), based on python.

 -----